pagarevijayy/iframe-host-communication/readme.md

 "**host-project**" can be any project inside which our iframe is being used. "_iframe-project_" contains our iframe.

-Install & run both projects independently to test the setup.
+Install & run individual projects separately to test the setup.
+Update necessary urls.

 Remember:
-- Update the whitelisted hosts inside the iframe project.
+- Update the allowed hosts inside the iframe project.
-- Update the iframe domain check inside the host project.
+- Update the iframe domain url inside the host projects as needed.